convict-git/js-essentials/Objects/README.md

 ## Objects from O'Reilly

 - Every object has a prototype except Object.prototype.
 Objects inherit properties from its prototype.
+- Unless we specifically create null objects using `Object.create`, objects inherit properties from Object.prototype (and not Object.\*).

 ## Enumeration order of objects